Stefan Th. Gries

 Teaching at the University of California, Santa Barbara

-Ling 202: Advanced research methods and statistics in linguistics (Spring 2023)
+Ling 202: Advanced research methods and statistics in linguistics (S2025)

 Syllabus and overview

 This course is a selective introduction to predictive modeling applications in linguistics.
-We start with a one-session intro of predictive modeling with an emphasis on regression modeling, which will survey model formulation, model selection, multifactoriality, and validation.
-Then, we work our way through a variety of regression modeling applications: linear regression, binary logistic regression, multinomial, and ordinal regression models.
+We will work our way through a variety of regression modeling applications: linear regression, binary logistic regression, multinomial, and ordinal regression models.
 Then, one session will be concerned with model diagnostics and, perhaps, model validation.
-Finally, there is a session on classification and regression trees.
-Like its prerequisite course Ling 201, this course is based on the third edition of my textbook Statistics for linguistics with R: a practical introduction (2021) and uses the open source programming language R.
+Finally, there are sessions on similarity-based modeling and on classification and regression trees.
+Like its prerequisite course Ling 201/104, this course is based on the third edition of my textbook Statistics for linguistics with R: a practical introduction (2021) and uses the open source programming language R.

 Downloads for class sessions